-Have you ever felt like you want to price your event clients services properly, but you feel scared to slap a price on your services?
+Have you ever felt like you want to increase your rates, but you feel scared to do it in case clients stop hiring you?

 Maybe you imagine giving your event clients a price only to have them hire another planner…